Why Plan An RV Shakedown Trip?

 Investigate new campgrounds, state parks, or boondocking areas within an hour or two of home.
 It’s good to stay close to home for a shakedown trip in case you forget anything or need to return home for tools you didn’t realize you’d need.

-Most of my seasonal RV shakedowns have brought to attention several minor repairs.
+Seasonal RV shakedowns almost always bring minor repairs to your attention.
 Sometimes, it’s as simple as tightening the screws on a loose screen door latch.
-Other times, it has required the removal and replacement of a broken scissor jack.
+Other times, it has required removing and replacing a broken scissor jack.

 Either way, it’s smart to bring a set of tools on your shakedown so you can make any necessary repairs.
-In fact, I recommend having a dedicated set of tools for your RV – a set that lives inside or in an underneath storage compartment.
+In fact, I recommend having a dedicated set of tools for your RV – one that lives inside or in an underneath storage compartment.

 This RV tool kit should be uniquely designed to include the tools most used (or most needed) in your RV.
-To help you determine which tools those might be, we’ve compiled this list of more than 60 RV tools and supplies for safe travels.
+To help you determine which tools those might be, we’ve compiled an RV tool kit checklist for safe travels.
 You might not need them all, but some are must-haves.

 Prepare a Variety of Meals